 While I was writing the before mentioned post, I decided right then and there that this hiatus of mine should come to an end.
 As soon as possible.
 So I kept my word.

-I got both of my mats out of storage and also my 3 pound weights.
-Actually they’re 1kg, so that’s more like 2,2 pounds.
-Then I realised I didn’t have a version of the workout on my computer and started looking for the original DVDs.
+I got both of my mats out of storage and also my 3-pound weights.
+Actually, they’re 1kg, so that’s more like 2,2 pounds.
+Then I realized I didn’t have a version of the workout on my computer and started looking for the original DVDs.
 The quality is catastrophic!
 I haven’t used a DVD in ages and the last time I did it was probably on our old teeny tiny TV where this was not as much of an issue.
-On this one however one would have to use quite some imagination to see Tracy’s face.
+On this one, however, one would have to use quite some imagination to see Tracy’s face.
 But nevertheless, when I finally got all the things I needed together, it was time.

 I did these workouts when I was pregnant with my first son religiously.
 The movements are tailored month by month based on the size of your belly, the way you’re most likely feeling and the thing the body needs most.

-This in the end means the first trimester has a wider range of movement (since you’re probably not even showing yet) but is quite low impact because it’s just supposed to help with your sickness and nausea.
+This, in the end, means the first trimester has a wider range of movement (since you’re probably not even showing yet) but is quite low impact because it’s just supposed to help with your sickness and nausea.
 But I wouldn’t know, would I?
-I didn’t have this problem in my first pregnancy and didn’t workout during my second.
+I didn’t have this problem during my first pregnancy and didn’t work out during my second.

 Anyway, workouts for months 4 through 6 get more intense while decreasing the range with each month.
 They’re supposed to take advantage of the only time you’re probably both feeling good and small enough to do something substantial.